beling/book-pl/src/ch19-05-advanced-functions-and-closures.md

 functions.
 Functions coerce to the type `fn` (with a lowercase f), not to be confused with the `Fn` closure trait.
 The `fn` type is called a *function pointer*.
-The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 19-27.
+The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in listing 19-27.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-27/src/main.rs}}